 We’ve compiled some excellent ideas and resources for Advent and Christmas at a time when large, in-person gatherings are not possible.
-We will continue to add to this page in the coming weeks.
 If you have or know of a great resource you think we should add, email us.

 Although we won't be able to enjoy packed-full sanctuaries on Christmas Eve, there are a variety of ways to gather safely and to celebrate the coming of Jesus.
 Twin Cities District pastors recently shared some ideas with each other, and they are so creative that we want to lift some of them up to the whole conference: